uhellstr/OpenXtalk-gameoflife/README.md

 Tested environments:
 - OSX Yosemity
-- Linux compiled in 32-bit mode since we require sqllite libraries provided by runrev.
+- Linux compiled in 32-bit mode since we require sqllite libraries provided by LiveCode.
 Note 64-bit compilation will fail since sqllite libraries 32-bit only.

 TODO:
 No support yet for mobile platform Android that is TODO and that part is